Release automation for .NET projects using gitlab pipelines

 8. Install Git on this server from here.

-9. Download build tools from https://visualstudio.microsoft.com/downloads/?q=build+tools
+9. Download build tools from Visual Studio Microsoft

 NOTE: Installing build tools requires reboot